neyhuansikoko/Simple-TodoList-Node/README.md

 # Simple-TodoList-Node
 A simple to-do list web app written in Javascript.
+Database use MongoDB.
 Load database URI through .env file.

+Prerequisite:
+MongoDB Atlas database (cloud) or a local installation.

 To get started.
 1. Create .env file on the root directory